rvl/org-capture-slack/README.md

-# Chrome extension to capture links to slack messages
+# Firefox/Chrome extension to capture links to slack messages

 This extension hijacks the "Add to saved items" button in Slack, and replaces it with an [org-protocol](https://orgmode.org/manual/The-capture-protocol.html#The-capture-protocol) call.